lirtsman/devhelper-cli/README.md

 - **Configuration**: Flexible configuration via files, environment variables, or flags
 - **Cross-Platform**: Works on Linux, macOS, and Windows
 - **Resource Status**: Check the status of all your resources in one place
+- **Integrated Search**: OpenSearch integration for powerful search and analytics capabilities

 ## Installation